AritzBi/SSDD-Tracker-01/Readme_Instructions.txt

-The main class that is necessary to run is >> MainProgram.java
+The main class that is necessary to run is:
+MainProgram.java

-Over this screen, there are defined three tabs >>
+Over this screen, there are defined three tabs.
 1. ConfigurationView:
 If you type an IP address that does not have the correct format and you press "Start" button, an alert message is displayed